 To take protection to the next level, you may want to consider a helmet that uses a MIPS Brain Protection System.
 MIPS stands for Multi-directional Impact Protection System.
 They are designed to protect against the rotational forces that occur during a crash.

-Why you want MIPS
+Why do you want MIPS?

 All helmets are going to protect against the blunt force impacts that a rider experiences during a crash.
 This protection would be good enough if all crashes are perfectly linear where the rider falls headfirst into something.
 But most crashes aren’t linear at all, they occur at an angle and when the head hits the ground at an angle, a tremendous amount of rotational force is applied to the brain.
 These forces can cause the brain to move around inside our heads, causing damage to the brain tissue.
 This can lead to concussions and other severe brain injuries.